 Facebook, Instagram, and Social Media – Common Sense

 “Social media isn’t simply a way of life for kids — it’s life itself.
 To help them keep their online interactions safe, productive, and positive, we offer the most up-to-date research and guidance on social media basics.
-Learn about the latest apps and websites, and get tips on talking to your kids about sharing, posting, and avoiding digital drama.”
+Learn about the latest apps and websites, and get tips on talking to your kids about sharing, posting, and avoiding digital harassment.”

 Social Media Test Drive